zycbobby/wechat_gallery/README.md

   cp -r ~/.wiznote/zuo.yc@qq.com/data/notes/* ./server/wechat/notes/
   ```

 3. Download the file from the front-end.
 (Because the jspdf need it, the nodejs wrapper doesnot work.
-You can improve it)
+You can improve it) Use following command to run the server at the root of the project
  ```bash
  grunt
  ```